RachidYoussef/PrayerTimes/README.md

 # CS50 Final Project-Prayer Times website

-It was created with  HTML, CSS, Javascript, Prayer Times website was created as a final project to fulfill the requirements of Harvard's CS50 (Intro to Computer Science) course - Responsive.
+It was created with  HTML, CSS, Javascript, Prayer Times website was created as a final project to fulfill the requirements of Harvard's CS50 (Intro to Computer Science) course.
 I wanted to make a project like this to expand my knowledge of HTML, CSS & JAVASCRIPT and how to use API etc.

 ## Languages used